Vy Da Ward, Hue City

 sponsored by DOVE Fund

 The Vy Da Ward, Hue City Microfinance Program is the first of Hearts for Hue’s Microfinance Projects.
 It was established to assist fishing households achieve sustainable financial independence through the provision of loans for small enterprises.
-The programme also develops the capacity of poor members of the community to improve their livelihoods with training and education programs.
+The programme also develops the capacity of marginalised members of the community to improve their livelihoods with training and education programs.

 With an initial budget of US $35,000 this Program is sponsored by DOVE Fund, a non-profit organization, founded in 2000.
 DOVE aims to provide humanitarian and development assistance to the impoverished areas of Vietnam.